nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 It is open source, and can be modified according to specific needs.
 The :ref:`asset_tracker` application firmware, which is preprogrammed in the Thingy:91, enables the device to use the environment sensors and provides an option of tracking the device using GPS.

-The data, along with information about the device, is transmitted to Nordic Semiconductor's cloud solution, `nRF Connect for Cloud`_, where it can be visualized.
+The data, along with information about the device, is transmitted to Nordic Semiconductor's cloud solution, `nRF Cloud`_, where it can be visualized.
 See :ref:`asset_tracker` for more information on the asset tracker application.

 Operating modes